How to Ship Your Car Overseas Step-By-Step Guide

 - Copy of your US Passport

-*If you’re shipping via RORO, then we’ll only need copies and the originals can stay with the car.
+*If you’re shipping via RORO, then we’ll only need copies and the originals can stay with you.

 There are additional forms or documentation that are required by particular ports or final destinations.
 We won’t list every single example because that list is exhaustive but we will list a few just to give you an idea.

-Shipping a car out of Miami requires a special notarized power of attorney, whereas that’s not required in Los Angeles.
+Shipping a car overseas from Miami requires a special notarized power of attorney, whereas that’s not required in Los Angeles.
 New York sometimes requires proof of payment on vehicles newer than 2010.

 Step 5: Vehicle Inspection and Condition

 When shipping any type of vehicle overseas, always do your own vehicle inspection report and take pictures.
-We recommend first servicing your car before handing it over as well as getting it washed.
+We recommend first servicing your vehicle before handing it over as well as getting it washed.

 Most overseas auto transporters will also do this as soon as the vehicle arrivals at their warehouse or office but two inspection reports are better than one.